fantasycalendar/FoundryVTT-Tagger/README.md

 - `Tagger.getByTag(["tags", "to", "look", "for"], { matchAny: true, sceneId: "8xjy4UUVoRcEYUNy" })`

 ### Get Tags
-Gets all tags from a given PlaceableObject
+Get all tags from a given Document

 `Tagger.getTags(PlaceableObject|Documents)`